 When Barre, Vt., police in 1919 first saw the naked body of Lucina Broadwell in a vacant lot, they immediately suspected her husband.
-People know the 29-year-old mother of three had problems at home.
+People knew the 29-year-old mother of three had problems at home.

-The husband had an alibi, though, and police were baffled.
+The husband had an airtight alibi, though, and police were baffled.
 So they called in a private detective, whose investigation and arrest made page one news through the summer and fall of 1919.

 The story captivated the people of Barre, a thriving quarrying city, and the surrounding towns.
 Part of the fascination had to do with the modern forensic techniques used by the private detectives to find her killer.
 And part of it had to do with the discovery of a little red book that listed the names of prominent Barre citizens who patronized a house of ill repute.

 Discovery of Lucina Broadwell

 Around 7:30 in the morning of May 4, 1919, 21-year-old Harold Jackson from the country town of Orange, Vt., woke up in the Hotel Buzzell.
 He couldn’t find any toilet facilities in the hotel, but he noticed a vacant lot across the street.
 So he walked over to it and did his business behind a woodworking shop.
 As he returned to the hotel, he saw a woman’s naked body lying on the ground.
 Badly frightened, he ran to the police station.
 Officer A.B.
 Curtis hurried to the lot.

 He found a woman lying face down with her hands tied behind her back.
 She wore only shoes, stockings and a pair of kid gloves.
 Curtis saw her shirtwaist tied around her neck with knots secured by a man’s handkerchief.

 Police quickly identified Lucina Broadwell, who lived nearby.
 Curtis had photographs taken of the body before it was taken to the Undertaking Rooms for an autopsy.

 Many suspected her husband, a carpenter named Harry Broadwell.